Twins vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Twins Recent Betting Performance

-- In eight games as the favorite over the last 10 matchups, the Twins have a record of 4-4.
+- In nine games over the last 10 matchups when favored by sportsbooks, the Twins have a record of 5-4.

-- In their last 10 games with a total, the Twins and their opponents are 5-4-1 when it comes to hitting the over.
+- When it comes to hitting the over, the Twins and their opponents are 5-4-1 in their last 10 games with a total.

 Twins Betting Records & Stats

-- The Twins have gone 35-23 in games they were favored on the moneyline (winning 60.3% of those games).
+- The Twins have won 61% of the games this season when they were favored on the moneyline (36-23).

-- Minnesota has gone 7-5 (winning 58.3% of its games) when playing as moneyline favorites of -210 or shorter.
+- Minnesota has an 8-5 record (winning 61.5% of its games) when playing as moneyline favorites of -210 or shorter.

-- The Twins have a 67.7% chance to win this matchup based on the moneyline's implied probability.
+- The Twins have an implied moneyline win probability of 67.7% in this contest.

-- In the 92 games in which oddsmakers have set an over/under for Minnesota, it has combined with opponents to go over the total 40 times (40-46-6).
+- Minnesota has combined with opponents to go over the total 41 times this season for a 41-46-6 record against the over/under.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!